tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod2.rst.txt

 c.
 Introducing Derivatives
 """"""""""""""""""""""""""
 Let's add one more wrinkle.
 We can actually compute the derivatives as we go along at each step.
 The way we do this is by applying the chain rule at each step.
-We'll had two more columns to the table.
+We'll add two more columns to the table.
 The first new column will represent the elementary function derivative at that step.
 The second new column will represent the value of the derivative at that step.

 .. list-table::